greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-03-23-warning-signs.md

 made to a client project.

 ###2.
 Your database is not backed up regularly

-We all know how important back ups can be, but we never realize how important they are until one is needed.
-All of your important development assets should be getting backed up regularly, but backing up the database for your application is of the utmost importance.
+We all know how important backups can be, but we never realize how important they are until one is needed.
+Backing up the database for your application is of the utmost importance.
 Not having a regular back up occurring is a sign of organization missing within your team.
-There are a lot of tools that can be utilized for completing back ups on a schedule, but often a [cron job](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=cron%20job) is enough to run a back up task and place the back up file in a secure location on a regularly scheduled basis.
+There are a lot of tools that can be utilized for completing backups on a schedule, but often a [cron job](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=cron%20job) is enough to run a back up task and place the back up file in a secure location on a regularly scheduled basis.